Green Earth Book Awards

 View a list of previous GEBA winners.

-Submission Period for the 2026 GEBA is now OPEN
+Submission Period for the 2027 GEBA Will Open in the Fall

 Submission Criteria